anismegdiche/metal-server/docs/documentation/config-yml.md

 ```

 ::: tip ℹ️ TIP
-By using `@start` as a cron expression, you can start the job once at Metal startup.
+By using `@start` as a cron expression, you can start the job once at Metal server startup.

 Example: